-(ii) Included in the net book value of computer software is £3.2 million (2021 £16.2 million) for an asset relating to system upgrades for smart metering which has one year of amortisation remaining.
-In 2021, there was also £2.8 million relating to the customer relationship management system which had less than one year of remaining
+(iii) Included in the net book value of computer software is £3.2 million (2021 £16.2 million) for an asset relating to system upgrades for smart metering which has one year of amortisation remaining.
+In 2021, there was also £2.8 million relating to the customer relationship management system which had less than one year of remaining amortisation.

-(iii) Refer to Note 21(c) for details on customer contract costs.
+(iii) Refer to Note 22(c) for details on customer contract costs.

-(iv) Included within computer software additions is £2.4 million (2021 £2.3 million) from internal development.
+$[\]hbox{(iv)} \quad \text{Included within computer software additions is £2.4 million (2021 £2.3 million) from internal development. } \\$

-5 INTANGIBLE ASSETS continued
+6 INTANGIBLE ASSETS continued